MetaVigil

 Sees how she's doing Always on, no setup Yes, with all the trade-offs Only when she remembers

 Respects her dignity No camera.
 No mic.
-No record of what she did.
+No record of what she did in the bathroom.
 Records the bathroom too A bracelet that says "you might fall"

 Works at 3 a.m.
 Same as 3 p.m.
 Needs light Off the wrist for the night

-Setup is genuinely simple — we worked at that.
-The harder engineering is on our side.
+Setup is plug-and-WiFi.
+The hard engineering stays on our side.

 1. Plug it in

-Set a small white puck on her nightstand.
+Set the device on her nightstand.
 One outlet, one minute.
-The app walks you through connecting it to her WiFi.
+The app walks you through connecting it to her WiFi — 2.4 or 5 GHz, no changes to the router.

 3. You see it on your phone

-A calm dashboard, and a notification when it matters.
+A calm dashboard, plus a notification when something matters.
 Your Apple Watch buzzes if she falls.
 That's the whole loop.

 What we'll set up together